Q & A WITH HAYLEY PHAN

 What do you want to get out of your marketing placement?

 The skills and knowledge of the industry are apparently the gems that I wish to possess.
 As my major at school was PR and communication, all the tasks that I will have conducted at Reid would definitely teach me practical marketing lessons.

 Besides, the culture is another aspect that I’d love to experience during my placement.
 Never had I worked in an international working environment before.
 Hence, I see a multitude of promising and exciting things ahead.

 Finally, what advice would you give to none or novice cyclist out there?

 Why would anyone not want to ride a bike?
-It can be a fantastic way to unwind and relax your mind.
-Cruising across streets under the green trees, feeling the breeze breathing in your hair – don’t you just enjoy that scene?
+Truthfully, it can be a fantastic way to unwind and relax your mind.
+Cruising across streets under the green trees, feeling the breeze breathing in your hair.
+Don’t you just enjoy that scene?
 Or, for someone who is more active, a sport bike facilitates you in an adventure to explore all those bumpy winding roads.